Frequently Asked Questions

-Our Silver Workshop serves as our silversmithing hub and is your complete resource for all inquiries relating to repairing or restoring silver holloware or flatware.
+Our ground-floor Silver Workshop serves as our silversmithing hub and is your complete resource for all inquiries relating to repairing or restoring silver holloware or flatware.
 We do work with other metals such as pewter, copper, and certain mixed materials.
-You can review our price list for services here.

-We welcome walk-in consultations on Wednesdays and Fridays but are now unable to accommodate unscheduled appointments outside of those days.
+We welcome walk-in consultations in our Silver Workshop on Wednesdays and Fridays but are now unable to accommodate unscheduled appointments outside of those days.
 If you would like to make an appointment on another day, please send us an email and we will work with you to find a time.

 I have an item that needs repairing, but I'm not sure what it's made out of.
 Can you help?